mp40/js-with-rust/README.md

 ### Notes

-Works fine with smaller numbers, but not larger.
+Works fine with smaller numbers, but not larger.<br/>
 Example compare result:

 ```